Heat Pump Installation in Scotland: Rules and Grants

 Grant Amounts

 This is potentially more generous than the England and Wales scheme, which offers a flat £7,500 grant with no additional interest-free loan option.
+For full details on UK-wide heat pump grants, see our dedicated guide.

 Eligibility Criteria